Berkeley-CS61B/website-sp24/policies/index.md

 that week.
 It’s a great way to get a little more comfortable with the topics and receive more individualized attention during the section.
-The material and difficulty covered during the bridge discussion section will be the same as the Practice discussion section, and we’ll have an extended mini-lecture to reinforce conceptual understanding.
+The material and difficulty covered during the bridge discussion section will be the same as the regular discussion section, and we’ll have an extended mini-lecture to reinforce conceptual understanding.

 **Regular (1hr)**